amane1234/showroom/README.md

     pip install -r requirements.txt

-in the showroom directory.
+in the showroom directory, it requires "sudo" command.

 ##### 6. (Optional) Install index_maker Dependencies

 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)

-Used by by index_maker to generate new Room entries. (index_maker is not yet included in this repository)
+Used by by index_maker to generate new Room entries. (index_maker is not yet included in this repository) requires "sudo" command.

     pip install beautifulsoup4

 - [lxml](http://lxml.de/)

 Fast XML parser used by BeautifulSoup (but not required for it).
-Needs the libxml2 and libxslt C libraries installed.
+Needs the libxml2 and libxslt C libraries installed , it requires "sudo" command.

     pip install lxml